ROWAN UNIVERSITY POLICY

 The CTO must provide staff with infrastructure expertise to serve on the CAB and/or to conduct technology impact analysis prior to approval of a change.
 The CTO or designated staff has the authority to reject a change if deemed the change would cause harm to the university.

-The AVP of ASA must provide staff with application and analytics expertise to serve on the CAB and/or to conduct technology impact analysis prior to approval of a change.
-The AVP of ASA or designated staff has the authority to reject a change if deemed the change would cause harm to the university.
+The Directors of Software Development & Systems Services and Business Intelligence & Analytics must provide staff with application and analytics expertise to serve on the CAB and/or to conduct technology impact analysis prior to approval of a change.
+The Directors of Software Development & Systems Services and Business Intelligence & Analytics or designated staff have the authority to reject a change if deemed the change would cause harm to the university.

 Change Advisory Board (CAB) Chair